Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Experiments

-\paragraph{Metrics.} We measure task performance via the fraction of episodes where the agent achieves task success, as defined by the benchmark.
-In calculating costs, we track \emph{all} LLM calls made during each episode, including: (i) student model queries, (ii) teacher model queries (when cascading), and (iii) LLM verifier calls for semantic agreement checking (AppWorld only).
-For each call, we record input and output token counts and compute cost using current API pricing: see Appendix~\ref{app:token_costs} for details.
-Episode cost is the sum across all LLM invocations.
-While optimized KV caching of in-context examples has the potential to reduce costs further, we omit caching from our cost model and leave caching-aware costs as future work.
-We do not attribute any cost to the process of vector database lookup to retrieve examples.
-Since our databases include only a few hundred demonstrations, it is feasible to make these costs negligible.
-We report costs normalized by the Teacher baseline; absolute costs (in USD) are in Appendix~\ref{app:token_costs}.
+We measure task success rate as defined by each benchmark.
+For costs, we track all LLM calls: (i) student queries, (ii) teacher queries (when cascading), and (iii) LLM verifier calls (AppWorld only), recording input/output tokens and computing cost using current API pricing.
+We report costs normalized by Teacher baseline; see Appendix~\ref{app:implementation} for details.

-\paragraph{Implementation details.} Closed-weight models are queried via OpenAI/Anthropic APIs, max 4096 output tokens for actions.
-All models are run with \texttt{temperature=0.1} unless otherwise noted.
-For our per-step retrieval mechanism (described in \ref{sec:methods}), we use \texttt{MiniLM-L6-v2}~\citep{wang2020minilmv2} as the embedding model.
-All models use identical system prompts and task descriptions; only in-context exemplars vary.
-Full prompts in Appendix~\ref{app:prompts}.